ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 #### Enabled

 Buttons in dropdowns are enabled and clickable by default.
-You can also set the state explicitly by adding the `isEnabled` property with a `true` value.
+You can also set the state explicitly by adding the {@link module:ui/dropdown/button/dropdownbutton~DropdownButton#isEnabled `isEnabled`} property with a `true` value.

 ```js
 import { createDropdown } from '@ckeditor/ckeditor5-ui';